09 Nov Stop stress: 6 easy self-care tips that take less than 10 minutes

 1. Take three deep breaths

 When can you practice deep breathing?
-Anytime.
-You can do it in meetings when you are just sitting and listening.
-When you are commuting on the train or in the car.
-When you are waiting in line at the grocery store.
-When you are waiting for your kids.
+Anytime!
+You can do it while you sit conference calls and in face to face meetings.
+You do practice when you are commuting, while you are waiting in line at the grocery store.
+You can even practice it while you are in the bathroom!

 2. Become a yogi (for 10-15 minutes)

 You don’t have to practice yoga for 90-minutes to get the benefits!
 I promise you because I am a yogi-on-the-go myself.
-I have done a yogi practice in 15 minutes where I got my blood moving, did some awesome stretching, and walked away feeling great.
+I have found that even a 15-minute yoga practice completely changed my outlook for the day.
+When you stretch, you are releasing tension in your body.

 In just a few minutes, you can do a few basic poses that help you relax and unwind.
 And you can do these poses in your office or at home.
 Once you spend this time stretching your body, you will feel the stress release in your body.
 You can find some easy practices online.